tlerea1/Data-Structures-101/Assignments/Assignment1/README.md

 ## Assignment

 I hope that lesson was informative because it will be needed to complete this first assignment!
-For this first excusion into the wonderful world of JAVA we will build a grades storage and retrieval system.
+For this first excursion into the wonderful world of JAVA we will build a grades storage and retrieval system.
 This system will enable its user to input all students in a given class, input their grades, and change their grades as needed.

 First the user should be prompted with a question:
 ```